By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 Contents:

-Two of the most important features in machine learning platforms are their training speed and the total amount of energy consumed during this process.
+Two of the most essential features of machine learning platforms are their training speed and the total amount of energy consumed during this process.

-In most cases, modelling huge data sets is very expensive in computational terms which leads to a high economic cost of the neural network training and to a high environmental impact.
+In most cases, modeling huge data sets is very expensive in computational terms, which leads to a high economic cost of neural network training and a high environmental impact.

-Thus, the aim of this article is to measure the GPU energy consumption of TensorFlow and Neural Designer for a benchmark application.
-Also, a couple of instructions are given so as to enable anyone to repeat this one or a similar benchmark and check by their own the amazing results obtained when Neural Designer is used.
+Thus, this article aims to measure the GPU energy consumption of TensorFlow and Neural Designer for a benchmark application.
+Also, a couple of instructions are given to enable anyone to repeat this one or a similar benchmark and check on their own the fantastic results obtained when Neural Designer is used.

 The following table summarizes the technical features of these tools that might impact their GPU performance.